Tonga is one of my favourite countries in the world.

 It isn’t too difficult to gain a general idea of where you should go in Tonga.
 You have the main island of Tongatapu and tiny ‘Eua, which is just off the coast of Tongatapu.
 North of these are the island chains of Ha’apai and Vava’u, and then even further north you have the remote Niuas.

 When it comes to deciding which islands to visit in Ha’apai and Vava’u, though, I struggled.
-There isn’t much accommodation listed online and many of the guesthouses require you to call to book, listing their phone number on a website that hasn’t been updated in years.
+There isn’t much accommodation listed online and many of the guesthouses require you to call to book, listing their phone number on a website that hasn’t been updated in a decade.
 Because some islands don’t have power, it’s tough to get in contact with anybody.

 I didn’t bother grabbing a Lonely Planet Tonga for this trip because I’m travelling for six months and didn’t want to lug it around the world with me, but I think it would have helped a lot to have a breakdown on which islands are best for which type of person.
-I did a lot of guesswork, most of it paid off.
+I did a lot of guesswork; most of it paid off.

 I learned that Tongatapu is worth visiting for one or two days, ‘Eua is underrated and worth spending three or four days in, Ha’apai is paradise and you should spend as long as you can in Matafonua Lodge, and Vava’u should take up as much space in your itinerary as Ha’apai.